Traz77/LogAnalyzer/readme.md

 - CLI: Isolated cli interface with proper UX

-- I tried to make each component testable and allow for easy extension.
+- Each component is testable and allowed for easy extension.

 # Design patterns
-- Factory - LogEntry.from_line and EventFilter.from_line use factory methods for object creation
+- Factory methods - LogEntry.from_line and EventFilter.from_line use factory methods for object creation

 - Strategy - matches() method in EventFilter applies different matching strategies based on config(level, pattern etc.)